hainayanda/Odeum/README.md

 var odeumPlayer = OdeumPlayerView() view.addSubview(odeumPlayer)
 ```
-Is up to you how you want it to framed, using `NSLayoutConstraints` or by manually framing it.
+Is up to you how you want it to be framed, using `NSLayoutConstraints` or by manually framing it.

 You could also add it using storyboard or XIB.
 Just use `UIView` and set its `CustomClass` to be `OdeumPlayerView`.